GleapSDK/OKHttpInterceptor/README.md

 ```

-Sync the gradle file to start the download of the library.
+Sync the gradle file to start the download of the library. 🎉

-docu to be done

 **Use the Interceptor**